 - Gigabit Ethernet (1-4) connectors for use with a computer LAN port

 - Your wireless gateway is plugged into a power source through the Power connector with the provided power cord.

-- The Power, Online and WiFi LED indicators on the front panel are steadily lit.
+- The Power, US/DS, and Online LED indicators on the front panel are steadily lit.
 This may take several minutes after plugging in your wireless gateway.

 Now you are ready to activate your Comcast services and your wireless gateway.
 See How to Activate Your Wireless Gateway